adriens/dev-to-slideshow/README.md

 node -v
 ```

-If it's not the case you can download it on https://nodejs.org/en/download.
+If it's not the last version, you can download it on https://nodejs.org/en/download.

 ## Steps to follow to test the application